g1eng/matrixa/README.md

 The project aims to be:

-* casual, easy-to-use and easy-to-understand its usage and behavior
+* easy-to-use and easy-to-understand its usage and behavior
-* well-documented and maintainable for human after 10 years ahead. (just joking)
+* well-documented and maintainable for human after 10 years ahead. (joking)
 * human-friendly, with syntax sugars like +, - operators or `mat![T]`.

 # Features